 There are fees for the knowledge test, road test, and to get a driver's licence.
+For more information, visit: www.icbc.com

 Graduated Licensing Program

 If you have never had a driver's licence before, you will have to go through B.C.'s Graduated Licensing Program.